 Very little in bankruptcy causes more confusion and anxiety than the Chapter 7 means test.
 Many people assume that the means test will automatically force them into a Chapter 13 payment plan or prevent them from filing for bankruptcy at all.
 Although these assumptions are not true in most cases, the confusion is understandable.
 The means is unnecessarily complicated and not entirely rational.
-Yet despite its complexity, a basic understanding of the test can maximize your chances of passing it or avoiding it altogether.
+Yet, despite its complexity, a basic understanding of the test can maximize your chances of passing it or avoiding it altogether.

 The Chapter 7 means test is a case study in unintended consequences.
 In theory, it requires people who can afford to pay at least part of their debts to enter into a Chapter 13 payment arrangement, rather than discharging their debts in Chapter 7.
-The driving force behind the enactment of means test was the banking and credit card lobby, which sold the test to Congress in 2005 as a tool to prevent bankruptcy abuse.
-In practice the means test does little to stop bankruptcy abuse.
+The driving force behind the enactment of the means test was the banking and credit card lobby, which sold the test to Congress in 2005 as a tool to prevent bankruptcy abuse.
+In practice, the means test does little to stop bankruptcy abuse.
 Instead, by setting arbitrary income caps and failing to take into account the debtor's actual ability to pay, it forces some struggling middle-income debtors into pointless or unworkable five-year Chapter 13 plans.
 Often these plans are exercises in futility, paying back unsecured creditors only a nominal amount.

-Certainly, some debtors with significant disposable income should be in Chapter 13.
+Indeed, some debtors with significant disposable income should be in Chapter 13.
 For others, such as those who are seriously behind on a mortgage or auto loan, Chapter 13 offers the option to keep their home or car.
 However, for many people who would be better served by Chapter 7, the means test can be a trap.
-Therefore, it is important to understand how the test impacts your options under the Bankruptcy Code.
+Therefore, it is essential to understand how the test impacts your options under the Bankruptcy Code.

 It is generally not a good idea to tackle the highly complex means test without the advice of an experienced bankruptcy attorney.
 However, the best way to show how the means test works is to go through the process step-by-step with examples, as we have done below.